 Let’s talk memory cards.
-We have SD cards, CF cards, SSD cards, CFast cards and many options within those to choose from.
+We have SD cards, CF cards, CFast cards and many options within those to choose from.
 We all have them, need them and use them.
 But what does it all mean?
 Let’s discuss taking care of our cards and preventing potential problems that can and will happen to all of us.
-Here are ten practical tips
+Here are 10 practical tips.

 If your camera dies while writing a picture to your card, it can cause a few not-so-happy issues such as corruption and card errors.
 It’s the same thing if you disconnect your hard drive from your computer before ejecting.
 If your camera dies without properly shutting down, over time your card can possibly be compromised.